github/codeql/docs/ql-documentation/learn-ql/javascript/introduce-libraries-js.rst

 Note that representations above the textual level (for example the lexical representation or the flow graphs) are only available for JavaScript code that does not contain fatal syntax errors.
 For code with such errors, the only information available is at the textual level, as well as information about the errors themselves.

-Additionally, there is library support for working with HTML documents, JSON and YAML data, JSDoc comments, and regular expressions.
+Additionally, there is library support for working with HTML documents, JSON, and YAML data, JSDoc comments, and regular expressions.

 Textual level
 ~~~~~~~~~~~~~